michaelulm/web-application-development/server-side/readme.md

 	- js
 		- appointments
 		- notes
+		- tasks
 	- php

 Take care, that those files are only first steps and will be used for educational purpose.

+### Tasks
+example of winter term 2021 to show step by step development process

 ### Appointments
 example of winter term 2020 to show first access to Database

 ### Notes
 example of winter term 2019 with JSON Data Storage and MySQL Database Integration, got refactore winter term 2020

 ## References